 Here are a few other pinteresting things that can help your images stand out:

-- To make sure your images are a pinnable size, open them in the Editor and find Crop in the Edits tab.
-You’ll notice a handy drop-down menu, with Pinterest Long and Pinterest Medium as preset crop options.
+To make sure your images are a pinnable size, open them in the Editor and find Crop in the Edits tab.
+You’ll notice a handy drop-down menu preset crop options.

 We have loads of pre-made, designer-approved Pinterest Templates (like those beauties above!) ready for you to customize.

 The aspect ratio for pins is 2:3.